Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 CHINESE FLEXIBILITY CAN DEPEND ON NATIONALITY

-With WTO agreement China released its potential and filled streets with cars.
+WTO agreement released China's potential and filled its streets with cars.
 Transition from planned economy to market economy begun.
 End of 2008 still 1/3 of Chinese economy is state-owned (SOEs), rest is evenly divided by Chinese private companies and foreign investments.

 For foreigners, learning the Chinese way takes time, and often, burnt fingers.
 To succeed in mainland Chinese markets there are no short-cuts.
-Foreign influence, money and marketing, drives mainland Chinese lifestyle towards career and consumption.
-But business deals still require the best Guanxi for the win.
+Business deals require the best Guanxi for the win while foreign influence, money and marketing, drives mainland Chinese lifestyle towards career and consumption.

 What Chinese think of Americans?